PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 style="width:2.22493in;height:1.56667in" />

-After the refresh operation completes, you should see a new child folder named **landing_zone_sales** inside the **Files** folder.
-If you select the **landing_zone_sales** folder on the left, you should be able to see four new CSV files named **Customers.csv**, **InvoiceDetails.csv**, **Invoices.csv** and **Products.csv**.
+After the refresh operation completes, you should see a new child folder inside the **Files** folder named **landing_zone_sales**.
+If you select the **landing_zone_sales** folder in the left pane, you should be able to see four new CSV files named **Customers.csv**, **InvoiceDetails.csv**, **Invoices.csv** and **Products.csv** on the right.

 <img src="./images/media/image25.png"
 style="width:3.41667in;height:1.68389in" />

-You have now copied the CSV files with the raw data into the lakehouse file system.
+At this point, you have now copied the CSV files with the raw data into the lakehouse file system.
 Now you will use Spark to load this data into memory as DataFrames where the data can be manipulated and saved as lakehouse tables.

 ### Execute code in notebook to load CSV files into Spark DataFrames for the bronze layer

-Examine the following Python code from the second cell in the notebook which loads product data from Products.csv into a Spark DataFrame and then displays the DataFrame schema and samples rows of data.
+Examine the following Python code from the second cell in the notebook which loads product data from **Products.csv** into a Spark DataFrame and then displays the DataFrame schema and rows of data.

 from pyspark.sql.types import StructType, StructField, StringType, LongType, FloatType